vidhya2205/TCGA-analysis-SARC-DEA-ML-Stage-3-HackBio/Report/Report.md

 ####       **3.1.1.
 Differential gene expression analysis (DGEA)**

 Based on the DGEA, 2376 significant differentially expressed genes (DEG) were identified from the \~31,000 genes, between the two groups, using a log fold change and p-value cutoff.
 Of these, 848 and 1877 genes were up-regulated and down-regulated respectively, in the AYA patient group.
 The volcano plot (figure 4.1) shows the distribution of DEGs (\~31,000), with highly significant genes displayed in the top right (blue) and left (red) quadrants.
 Heatmap (figure 4.2) of the significant DEG (2376 genes), shows a pattern of dysregulation specific to each group as clustered by column colors (red-OA and blue-AYA patients).
+The section 2 in [Supplementary\_information](https://github.com/vidhya2205/TCGA-analysis_SARC_DEA_ML_stage3_HackBio/blob/main/Report/Supplementary%20Information.md) provides a detailed overview of the top dysregulated genes and their role in cancer.

 <p align = center float="left">
   <kbd>